justgo97/arabic-utils/README.md

 ### remove(textToRemove: string)

-Removes occurrences of a specified text from an Arabic string.
+Removes an occurrence of a specified text from an Arabic string.

 Example: